yoterel/STORM-Net/README.md

 After creating a template model for a new cap, we strongly recommend fine-tunning our supplied neural network for best results.
 To do this, follow the steps below:

-1. Create synthetic data using the [render script](DataSynth/render.py) (notice this script requires the template model file path and the renderer executable path as input).
+1. Create synthetic data using the GUI or the [render script](DataSynth/render.py) (notice this script requires the template model file path and the renderer executable path as input).
 We recommend usings a minimum of 30000 iterations:\
    `python render.py path_to_template_model_file path_to_output_folder --exe path_to_renderer_executable --log path_to_output_log --iterations 30000`

    For all command line options see:

    `python render.py --help`

-2. Train the network on the images using the [train script](CapCalibrator/train.py).
+2. Train the network on the images using the GUI or the [train script](CapCalibrator/train.py).
 We recommend using a gpu to speed up the training process:\
    `python train.py my_new_model_name path_to_synthetic_data_folder --gpu_id 2`

    For all command line options see: